top of page

 2. Stay Hydrated: Prioritise hydration by carrying a water bottle and keeping a glass of water beside your bed to sip on first thing in the morning.

-3. Get Outdoors: Spend at least 30 minutes outside each day, preferably in natural surroundings and sunlight, which can positively impact mood and sleep quality.
+3. Get Outdoors: Spend at least 30 minutes outside each day, preferably in natural surroundings and sunlight, it's a super simple but effective way to positively impact your mood and sleep quality.

 6. Journaling: Set aside a few minutes each day to journal your thoughts and emotions.
 Here are some prompts to get started: